simbo/gh-pages-example/README.md

     can only be published from `master` branch

+*NOTICE:*

-This documentation focuses on *project pages* that are published from a `gh-pages` branch, as this is imho the most usual and convenient usecase.
+  > This documentation focuses on *project pages* that are published from a
+  > `gh-pages` branch, as this is imho the most usual and convenient usecase.

 I suppose that, after reading this documentation, you will be able to change configuration settings according to your needs to publish your *user pages*